Stefan Martin: Brisbane Lions

-Stefan continued on his great form from 2014 into 2015, he was the joint winner of the Merrett–Murray Medal as Brisbane's best and fairest, alongside Dayne Beams, Mitch Robinson and Dayne Zorko.
+Martin continued on his great form from 2014 into 2015, when he was joint winner of the Merrett–Murray Medal as Brisbane's best and fairest, alongside Dayne Beams, Mitch Robinson and Dayne Zorko.
 He averaged 32 hit outs and 21 disposals from 20 games in 2015 (missing two games due to suspension).
-He finished off the year with a huge performance in round 23 against the Western Bulldogs with 50 hitouts and 32 disposals in a win, gaining 2 Brownlow votes.
+He finished off the year with a huge performance in round 23 against the Western Bulldogs with 50 hitouts and 32 disposals in a win, gaining two Brownlow votes.

-After two outstanding seasons Martin dropped his performance in 2016 due to a number of injuries and setbacks including a head knock from Steven May that made global headlines in Round 4 against the Gold Coast Suns.
-Martin surprised with a return the very next week but it wasn't until round 7 that he looked like his old self with a career high 51 hitouts and 22 disposals vs Port Adelaide.
-Martin's performance dropped in rounds 9 to 12 as Trent West was selected for Brisbane however once West was dropped back to the NEAFL, Stefan improved his numbers as the sole ruck.
-Martin missed rounds 19 and 20 as he was rested due to soreness, he would play 20 games, averaged 16 disposals and 27 hitouts a game.
+After two outstanding seasons, Martin dropped his performance in 2016 due to a number of injuries and setbacks including a head knock from Steven May that made global headlines in Round 4 against the Gold Coast Suns.
+Martin surprised with a return the very next week but it wasn't until round 7 that he looked like his old self with a career high 51 hitouts and 22 disposals against Port Adelaide.
+Martin's performance dropped in rounds 9 to 12 as West was selected for Brisbane; however, once West was dropped back to the NEAFL, Martin improved his numbers as the sole ruck.
+Missing rounds 19 and 20 due to soreness, he ended the season having played 20 games and averaged 16 disposals and 27 hitouts a game.
 He claimed the Alastair Lynch Trophy for 3rd place in the Merrett–Murray Medal.